TimTr/Dotfiles/readme.md

     .zprofile  -- if login (not using this file in current setup)
 ```

-### Known Issues and ToDo items

-- TODO: report the current `git config --global user.name "your name"` info, or if not set then report how to set it.
-Same for the setting for `git config --global user.email \"email@domain.com\"`

 ## Setup a custom Swift toolchain

 You can download new Swift toolchains from [Swift.org](https://swift.org/download/#snapshots) and set them up to be used by default.
-There is a new alias installed by these dotfiles called `swift-alt` that will run the `swift` command line interface using the alternate toolchain, once installed.

-This dotfiles install will install a file called `.swift-settings.sh` at the user's root, enabling feature flags and adding the `swift-alt` alias.
-You will likely need to edit this file to enter the bundle ID of the installed toolchain you would like to use.
-As a result, the dotfiles `setup.sh` script will not overwrite this file once installed, so as to not blow away your customizations.
-If you want to re-install this file, simply delete it and re-run the dotfiles `setup.sh` to install a fresh version.

-To get the correct toolchain bundle ID, in the format `org.swift.cXXXXXXX` you will need to go to the folder `/Library/Something/Toolchains` after installed, show package contents of one of the toolchains, and open the `Info.plist` file.
-From there, you should see a Bundle ID entry, matching the format.
+The `~/local.sh` file is perfect to place to configure these settings rather than make the changes to the main Dotfile repo since it is likely to be a per-machine configuration.

 ## Overview